 With this method, the deviation is expressed by determining the difference between the natural curve and the straight line.
 This is done by comparing the output at a specific pressure relative to where it should be on the straight line.

 For example, if we choose to compare the output at the midpoint of full scale on our 100 PSI sensor, we would look at the output at 50 PSI.
 This should read 12mA.
 But it will read something a little different.
-The deviation in the output is divided by the full scale offset – which in our case would be 16 mA (20mA – 4mA = 16mA).
-Once you make the division, you’ll get the % of full scale linearity.
+The deviation in the output is divided by the full-scale offset – which in our case would be 16 mA (20mA – 4mA = 16mA).
+Once you make the division, you’ll get the % of full-scale linearity.

 For purposes of specification on a data sheet, the worst deviation is used for the % FS linearity spec.

-While this is a simple, convenient, and intuitive method to calculate linear accuracy, it is more representative a controlled environment instead of actual field performance.
+While this is a simple, convenient, and intuitive method to calculate linear accuracy, it is more representative of a controlled environment instead of actual field performance.

 Best Fit Straight Line (BFSL)

-To get a better understand of real world performance, BFSL shifts the straight line from the End Point Linearity method toward the center of the curve.
+To get a better understand of real-world performance, BFSL shifts the straight line from the End Point Linearity method toward the center of the curve.
 This splits the difference of the output deviations.